 London Underground workers vote in favour of possible strike action over pay

-No strike dates have been announced but the RMT union said it is keen to secure an improved offer on pay.
+The RMT union said it is keen to secure an improved offer on pay

 Your support helps us to tell the story